Edison NJ Theft by Deception Lawyer

-Contact Piscataway NJ Theft Defense Lawyers for a Free Consultation
+Contact Our Piscataway NJ Theft Defense Lawyers for a Free Consultation

-As you can from the above statute, the language associated with the crime of theft by deception is very broad.
+As we touched upon earlier in the article, the statutory language associated with the crime of theft by deception is very broad.
 This means that a crime of theft by deception can happen in a number of different ways.
 It is for this reason that we constantly represent clients against theft by deception who have also been charged with credit card fraud under 2C:21-6, check fraud (writing bad checks) under 2C:21-5 or even forgery – which commonly merges.
-The attorneys at the Law Offices of Proetta & Oliver represent clients facing theft by deception charges throughout Middlesex County and New Jersey including Highland Park, Sayreville, Avenel, Plainsboro, South Plainfield, and North Brunswick.
+The attorneys at Proetta & Oliver represent clients facing theft by deception charges throughout Middlesex County and New Jersey including Highland Park, Sayreville, Avenel, Plainsboro, South Plainfield, and North Brunswick.